 Salt clients that are connected to and controlled by the Salt master on the Uyuni Server.
-In Uyuni, these are referred to as Salt clients, in order to clearly differentiate them from traditional clients.
+In Uyuni, these are sometimes referred to as Salt clients.
 This is a difference in terminology only.

 Modules

 Functions within Salt are stored in modules.
 Salt modules are stored on clients and the Uyuni Server within the /usr/lib/python/site-packages/salt/ directory.
 There are many types of Salt modules, including state and execution modules.
 You can write your own Salt modules using Python.